 The Dog Warden Service is involved in the enforcement of the Control of Dogs legislation including dealing with unwanted, stray and surrendered dogs.
-The Service is also involved in rehoming dogs, with the investigation of sheep kills, assisting Gardai where necessary, dealing with dogs not under effective control, including restricted breeds, checking of Dog Licences, witnesses in Court proceedings where necessary.
+The Service is also involved in rehoming dogs, investigation of sheep kills, assisting Gardai where necessary, dealing with dogs not under effective control, including restricted breeds, checking of dog licences, witnesses in Court proceedings where necessary.

 Dog Breeding Establishments Act 2010, as amended

 On 1st January, 2012, regulations came into force in Ireland under the Dog Breeding Establishment Act, 2010 (available to view on www.irishstatutebook.ie).
 These regulations apply if you keep six or more female dogs which are more than six months old and are capable of breeding.
 (Note that the regulations may cover dogs even when they are not used for, or never will be used for breeding purposes).

 In accordance with Section 15 of the Act, an establishment which is covered by these regulations is required to register with their local authority and ensure that their premises conform to the guidelines issued as part of the regulations.
 The Register of Dog Breeding Establishments is available for inspection at the Environment Section, Kilkenny County Council, John Street, Kilkenny, during office hours.

 Guidelines on Dog Breeding Establishments 2018.pdf (size 222 KB)

 Application Form to Register a Dog Breeding Establishment

 Legislation may be viewed on www.irishstatutebook.ie.

 Opening hours for the Dog Shelter jointly operated by Kilkenny County Council for Kilkenny and Carlow.

 Information for dog owners of the need to be alert, particularly during the lambing season, as sheep worrying is a big concern.